Som-Energia/somenergia-tomatic/doc/development.md

 git fetch
 git rebase
 # Rebase changes the properties of crontab file
+# (this is not need in somenergia since a cron does it)
 sudo chown root:root crontab
 sudo chmod 755 crontab
 # Create/Upgrade environtments, install frontend and backend dependencies and compile assets